hande-qmc/hande/documentation/users_guide/manual.rst

     distributed across all symmetry sectors for the initial density matrix.
 .. [review] - JSS: why don't we re-use use_all_sym_sectors instead of introducing a new
 .. [review] - keyword for essentially the same thing?
+.. [review] - FDM: I thought this was a bit messy. use_all_sym_sectors currently means average
+.. [review] - over spin which we can't currently do for electronic systems.
+This changes how things
+.. [review] - run in dmqmc.f90 (excitation generation) whereas use_all_mom_sectors does not affect the excitation generation.
 **use_all_mom_sectors**
     Run a DMQMC calculation in all momentum symmetry sectors simultaneously.
 Psips will be distributed across all symmetry sectors for the initial density matrix.